 The Peabody Concert Orchestra, whose members are drawn mainly from undergraduate students, performs six public concert programs per season.
 More

 With typically about 80 musicians in its roster, the Peabody Wind Ensemble is one of the world's preeminent wind orchestras.
 The ensemble performs four concerts each season, with repertoire including not only standards from symphonic winds literature, but also a significant number of very contemporary works, including frequent world premieres.
 More

 The Peabody SIngers are a select ensemble of roughly 40-50 members chosen mainly from, though not limited to, voice majors and those non-voice majors with excellent skills and previous choral experience.
 The focus is on virtuosic choral literature, both a cappella and accompanied.
 In addition to their own performances, the Peabody Singers also participate in performances of the Peabody-Hopkins Chorus.
 More

 The Peabody-Hopkins Chorus is a large choral ensemble consisting primarily of Peabody Institute non-orchestral majors, advancing voice majors, and students from the Homewood Campus of the Johns Hopkins University.
 The ensemble performs large-scale works from the standard choral-orchestral literature, usually in collaboration with the Peabody Singers and the Peabody Concert Orchestra, as well as occasional a cappella works.
 More

-The Peabody Jazz Orchestra, led by Michael Formanek, is a jazz big band comprised of saxophones, flute, clarinet, bass clarinet, trumpets, trombones, euphonium, horn, tuba, piano, guitar, drums, vibes, and hand percussion.
+The Peabody Jazz Ensemble, led by Michael Formanek, is a jazz big band comprised of saxophones, flute, clarinet, bass clarinet, trumpets, trombones, euphonium, horn, tuba, piano, guitar, drums, vibes, and hand percussion.
 It is one of the required large ensemble for jazz performance majors during each semester of enrollment in the program, and is designed to provide performance experience with literature encompassing all of the jazz idioms.
 More